reblebest/rh-ty-blog.github.io/docs/_posts/2026-03-10-Michael_Walsh.markdown

 We then had a talk with the iterns about what it was like to work with Red Hat and their experience there, which ended up giving me some good insight.
 During lunch a played some pool and sucked slightly less but still lost.
 The day ended with us desperatly trying to make a looping roller coaster using a ball and contruction straws.
 I wasn't able to finish before the time limit but I still enojyed the process

+# TY WORK EXPERIENCE WITH RED HAT - DAY 4

+At the forth day of work experience, we started the day with yet another stand up.
+After our stand up, James from IBM gave us a talk about AI and its usages.
+He then showed us an ai podcast he made using data from a survay me and the other TYs did which was really cool.
+We then had a small midfullness period where we identified animals on trailcam footage to train AI.
+During lunch a played even more pool and still sucked at it.

+After lunch we were each given a topic to make a powerpoint about.
+Me and Calum were given "Green and Sustainable Software Engineering".
+We were told to use AI to help us but all I did with it was some research.

+# TY WORK EXPERIENCE WITH RED HAT - DAY 5

+On the final day of work experience with Red Hat.
+We did our final stand up with Nigel which led into a talk about Rasperry Pi and how many people around the world use it in computing.
+After that we had a Microbit workshop where we learnt how to code a micrbit and make a car with them.